 Diverse Language Options

 Language learning is very important at WISS.
-With a community of close to 50 nationalities and over 40 languages spoken, we endeavour to support not only new language learning but also the opportunity for students to maintain their mother tongues.
+With a community of over 50 nationalities with over 40 languages spoken, we endeavour to support not only new language learning but also the opportunity for students to maintain their mother tongues.
 Recognizing the significance of mother tongue language development, WISS continually explores opportunities to work with cultural and embassy groups to offer as many mother tongue programmes as possible.
 Mother tongue is defined as the language you would speak as a ‘native’ of your home country, but of course we know that our families are multi-cultural and may have a less well-defined set of language needs.
-For more information on languages at WISS, or if you would like to try and set up a mother tongue language programme, please contact our Head of Modern Languages, Mirjam Berghuis at firstname.lastname@example.org.
+For more information on languages at WISS, or if you would like to try and set up a mother tongue language programme, please contact our Head of Language and Literature, Karin Fischer at firstname.lastname@example.org.

 WISS offers a curriculum that takes into account each student’s individual needs.
 Each student will work through a step by step continuum of learning goals.
 Equality of access to the curriculum for all students, including those who learn English as an Additional Language (EAL), is ensured by both direct language support from specialist teachers and a whole school approach in the daily classroom.
 Additionally, we aim to ensure that all EAL pupils are able to: